Cybersecurity Services in Coquitlam for Small and Mid-Size Businesses

 Why This Matters for Coquitlam Businesses

-IBM’s 2024 Cost of a Data Breach Report found the average breach in Canada costs $6.32 million CAD.
-The third-highest globally.
+IBM’s 2024 Cost of a Data Breach Report put the average breach in Canada at $6.32 million CAD.

-Most breaches exploit known vulnerabilities, unpatched systems, or stolen credentials.
+Most breaches exploit known vulnerabilities, unpatched systems, or stolen credentials, and phishing remains the most common entry point.
 A CISSP-led cybersecurity program addresses these attack vectors before they’re exploited, through continuous monitoring, endpoint detection, and access control enforcement.

 Fusion’s cybersecurity clients in Metro Vancouver operate under CIS Controls v8.1 baselines, with 24/7 MDR coverage that detects and contains threats before they escalate to breach status.